CITY OF REFUGE

 cultural-signficance-of-historical-puuhonua-o-honaunau

 Throughout its history, the site has undergone several renovations and reconstructions, with the most significant taking place during the reign of King Kamehameha II, who transformed the site into a place of peace and reconciliation.
-The king wanted the site to symbolize his commitment to bringing unity to the Hawaiian people.
+The King wanted the site to symbolize his commitment to bringing unity to the Hawaiian people.

-Below is a virtual tour of Pu’uhonua O Honaunau, taking through each significant historical site at the National Park.
+Below is a virtual tour of Pu’uhonua O Honaunau, taking you through each significant historical site at the National Park.

 1. Royal grounds